Null-Is-Null/sw_webhook/README.md

 ### Testing

-Execute 'bundle exec rake spec' to run the test suite.
+Execute `bundle exec rake spec` to run the test suite.

 ### Running the application